 Behavioral Health Medications for Recipients Less Than 6 Years of Age

-Pharmacy claims for behavioral health medications for recipients less than 6 years of age require an approved clinical pre-authorization for reimbursement.
+Pharmacy claims for behavioral health medications for recipients less than 6 years of age require an approved clinical authorization for reimbursement.

-If a prescriber chooses to prescribe a behavioral health medication for a recipient less than 6 years old, the prescriber must complete in full the Behavioral Medication Therapy Clinical Pre-Authorization Form (RX PA 17).
-The completed form can be faxed to the RxPA Unit.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+NOTE: Refer to Section 37.5.1 to access the POS User Guide to obtain detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf

-Clinical Pre-Authorization for ADHD Medications for Recipients Less Than 48 Months of Age
+Clinical Authorization for ADD/ADHD Medications for Recipients Less Than 6 years of Age

-Pharmacy claims for ADHD medications for recipients less than 48 months of age require an approved clinical pre-authorization for reimbursement.
+Pharmacy claims for ADD/ADHD medications for recipients less than 6 years of age require an approved clinical authorization for reimbursement.

-If a prescriber chooses to prescribe an ADHD medication for a recipient less than 48 months of age, the prescriber must complete in full and submit the following:

-The Behavioral Medication Therapy Clinical Pre-Authorization Form; and

-The Behavioral Medication Therapy Worksheet.

-The Behavioral Medication Therapy Clinical Pre-Authorization Form and Worksheet can be submitted to the Rx PA Unit.

 Buprenorphine and Buprenorphine/Naloxone Agents (Bunavail, Suboxone®, and Zubsolv®)

 Prescriptions for buprenorphine and buprenorphine/naloxone agents (i.e. Bunavail®, Suboxone®, and Zubsolv®) are only reimbursed when the following criteria are met: